adriahuertas/springboot-demo/README.md

 # springboot-demo

-This is a SpringBoot API demo application
+This is a Spring Boot API demo application

 ## Endpoints